Pint-Sized Water GardensUpdated: Feb. 17, 2023

 Pint-Sized Water Gardens

 These pint-sized water gardens are extremely low maintenance.
 Top them off with water before you go on vacation, and they’re still beautiful when you come home.
 Container water gardens are inexpensive and easy to build, too.
 So here’s how to get into the swim of things with a container water garden.
-For a similar project, check out how to make a water sprig for your backyard.

 What You Need: